Santhosh-2308/Soil-Detection_annam/README.md

 After running inference, your `submission.csv` will be ready for upload to the competition platform.

----

-Let me know if you'd like to tailor this further (e.g., if you're using a specific platform like Kaggle kernels or Google Colab).

 ## Acknowledgments

 Competition hosted by Annam.ai